collective/collective.contentsections/README.md

 This product fits Plone with:

-- top position for *Toolbar position*
-- new image sizes
 - a new default page name *index*
 - LeadImage on *File* and *Link* content types
 - a profile to simplify TinyMCE interface